jaeyk/comp_thinking_social_science/docs/04_functional_programming.md

 I skip technical explanations and only focus on their usages.

-- multisession : fast, and relatively stable.
+- multisession : fast and relatively stable.
 It works across different OSs and also for RStudio.
-- multicore :	faster, but unstable.
+- multicore :faster but unstable.
 It doesn't work for Windows/RStudio.